 Camping enthusiasts that live in climates with drastic temperature changes do not want a limited time to explore the outdoors.
-But in order to stay safe while camping in the frigid tundra, especially snowy or icy covered regions, requires smart planning and research.
+But in order to stay safe while camping in Alaska or any frigid tundra, especially snowy or icy covered regions, requires smart planning and research.

 Starting with the location, conditions for the time of travel, and campsite options are the first steps.
 From there, talking to the experts before packing can make or break a trip outdoors.

 After finding a campsite that is as snow-packed or dry as possible, make certain to lay down a tarp or pad and crawl down any bumps.
 Depending on the temperature, the snow could freeze into more icy conditions making it hard to mold your sleeping spot to the right conditions for a restful night’s sleep.